 COURSE DESCRIPTION: Civil Engineering and Architecture (CEA) is the study of the design and construction of residential and commercial building projects.
 The course includes an introduction to many of the varied factors involved in building design and construction, including: building components and systems, structural design, storm water management, site design, utilities, cost estimation, energy efficiency, and careers in the design and construction industry.
 Through activity-project-problem-based teaching and learning, students will analyze, design and build electronic and physical models of residential and commercial facilities.
-Additional skills acquired will include exposure to engineering standards and technical document their work using 3-D architectural design software.
+Additional skills acquired will include exposure to engineering standards and technical documentation, a honing of creative abilities, and ongoing application of the design process.
+Students will document their work using 3-D architectural design software.